Robin-Sch/rstorage-panel/README.md

 * PANEL_DISABLE_REGISTER (Default: true)
 	* This will disable being able to register new accounts.
+	* You shouldn't give others people access to your panel, because every file uploaded (by you) is accessable (with the correct permissions (by default, new accounts get 777))!
+But if you REALLY REALLY REALLY want them to create a new account, it's possible with this variable.

 * PANEL_PORT (Default: 3000)
 	* The port the panel is listening on.